dangxuanthinh/rhythm-game/README.md

 - Each note spawned has a Tile class attached, the class manages its own movement, tap/hold logic.
 Each note also has a TileVisual class to handle feedback VFX

 ## Design pattern
-The project utilizes the Singleton and Observer pattern, this allows for decoupling and remove dependencies between classes
+The project mainly utilizes the Singleton and Observer pattern, this allows for decoupling and remove dependencies between classes.
+One clear benefit is that all the UI and background VFX logic does not affect the core gameplay logic, they listen to events fired during the game and update accordingly.

 ## External libraries used in the project:
 - [LeanPool](https://assetstore.unity.com/packages/tools/utilities/lean-pool-35666?srsltid=AfmBOornci8W9T76f5De7f59USnpcFLBvNClUPp1WZlutIhlxy_B1eUd) for quick object pooling implementation